-sIgE antibodies to the different allergen extracts, allergen components, MUXF as well as total IgE was determined using the UniCAP250 platform (Thermo Fisher Scientific, Uppsala, Sweden) according to the recommendations of the manufacturer.
-BATs were performed in 21 YJV-allergic patients, 2 HBV-allergic patients and 2 non- allergic controls as described previously (11), using the Flow CAST (Bühlmann Laboratories AG, Schönenbuch, Switzerland).
-Allergen concentrations were 2, 10, 50 and 250 ng/mL.
-A short description is given in the supplemental methods.
-One patient (patient 9) was a non-responder and excluded from further analysis.
+BATs were performed in 21 YJV-allergic patients, two HBV-allergic patients, and two nonallergic controls as described previously (11), using the Flow CAST (Bühlmann Laboratories AG, Schönenbuch, Switzerland).
+Allergen concentrations were 2, 10, 50, and 250 ng/ml.
+A short description is given in the Data S1.
+One patient (patient 9) was a nonresponder and excluded from further analysis.